Bharathkasyap/Email_Security_Simulation_Azure/README.md

 - SIEM dashboard (Visual alert with severity level)

 ### 🔐 Prevention Techniques
-✅ Safe Attachments (Microsoft Defender for Office 365) ✅ Block risky extensions (.docm, .exe, .js)
+- ✅ Safe Attachments (Microsoft Defender for Office 365)
+- ✅ Block risky extensions (.docm, .exe, .js)
-✅ Disable macros by default for all Office files
+- ✅ Disable macros by default for all Office files
-✅ Enable Zero-Hour Auto Purge (ZAP)
+- ✅ Enable Zero-Hour Auto Purge (ZAP)
-✅ Enable attachment sandboxing in email security policy
+- ✅ Enable attachment sandboxing in email security policy

+### 🧯 Incident Response Steps
+- Alert Triggered by Defender for Office 365 detecting malware in the email attachment and quarantining it.
+- Tier 1 Analyst checks the attachment’s hash, sender IP, and whether the recipient opened or forwarded the file.
+- Tier 2 Analyst isolates the endpoint if the attachment was clicked, then runs a malware scan and collects memory dumps.
+- Containment includes blocking sender’s domain, updating anti-malware policies, and revoking access tokens if lateral movement is detected.
+- Recovery involves submitting malware sample to sandbox, patching endpoint if needed, and adding the hash to threat blocklists.

 </details>